sanand0/til/apps.md

 Descriptions of apps I felt would be interesting or useful to build (or find).

+## Dec 2025

+- 01 Dec 2025.
+Write a script to use a vision model to evaluate (with reasons) the SVGs rendered by the [LLM SVG Generation Benchmark](https://gally.net/temp/20251107pelican-alternatives/index.html) and identify (a) which LLM-as-a-judge vision most aligns with humans and (b) which LLM generates the best SVGs.
+This requires a human to critically evaluate the SVGs, which is best done over a call, like an interview, with an eloquent, critical artist.

 ## Oct 2025

 - 07 Oct 2025.
 Build a corporate strategy simulation game.
 Pick from a set of scenarios / case studies (with financials, etc.) ALlow the user to propose turn-based actions.
 Use thinking + code to simulate the impact.
 Let it evolve turn by turn.
 Compare against multiple players.